dkessner/APCS_2021-22/Unit4_Loops/Unit4_QuizA.md

 ### 2. A-friendly

-A string is _A-friendly_ if it begins with "a", ends with "a", or contains at least 3 a's.
+A string is _A-friendly_ if it contains at least 3 a's.
 Write a function that takes a single string as input and returns true if the string is A-friendly, false otherwise.

 For example:
 ```
-aFriendly("angry") -> true
+aFriendly("an angry aardvark ate an apple") -> true
-aFriendly("mea culpa") -> true
+aFriendly("mea culpa") -> false
 aFriendly("bananas") -> true
-aFriendly("book") -> false
+aFriendly("aargh") -> false
 ```